briandgomez/Study/Security+/Security Operations.md

     - The vulnerabilities are found easily

 - Dynamic analysis(Fuzzing)
-    - Sends random input to an application in order to see what the output might be (i.e. fault injecting, robustness testing, syntax testing, negative testing)
+    - Sends random input to an application in order to see what the output might be (aka fault injecting, robustness testing, syntax testing, negative testing)

 - Package monitoring
     - Some applications are distributed in a package.
 You need to confirm the package is legitimate